Chris Pérez: 1999–2010: Chris Pérez Band, Kumbia Kings and Kumbia All Starz

 Pérez's friend, John Garza moved in with him six months after Selena's death.
 They began writing music, which Pérez found healing.
 In 1998 he formed a rock band with Garza, Rudy Martinez (former member of La Mafia) on bass, former Selena y Los Dinos keyboardist Joe Ojeda and Jesse Esquivel on drums.
 The band's name (the Chris Pérez Band) was chosen by Garza, Martinez, Ojeda and Esquivel.
 Chris preferred the name Cinco Souls, but the other band members wanted to utilize his "reluctant celebrity."
-The band was signed to Hollywood Records, and went to A&M Studios (now Henson Studios) in Los Angeles to begin recording their debut album.
+The band was signed to Hollywood Records, and went to A&M Studios in Los Angeles to begin recording their debut album.
 Pérez wrote the song "Best I Can" to explore his feelings about losing Selena and his struggle to continue without her.
 The song was not planned for the album, for fear that listeners would think he included the track for commercial reasons, but Hollywood Records and the band convinced him to include it on the album after hearing the demo.

 "Another Day" (about devotion to Selena) was included on the album.
 Ojeda wrote "Solo Tu", a romantic ballad which Pérez changed into a rock song.
 Resurrection was released on May 18, 1999, and won the 2000 Grammy Award for Grammy Award for Best Latin Rock, Urban or Alternative Album.
 The record company released two promotional singles (one English and one Spanish: the title track and the ballad "Por Que Tu Fuiste") to radio stations with intent to appeal to both audiences.
 The Los Angeles Times wrote that the album was "upbeat and danceable, the lyrics speak almost uniformly of loss, anger, violence and abandonment".
 The Chris Pérez Band was the opening act for Mexican band Mana.
 In March 2000, Pérez began preparing for his second studio album; On April 16, the band released its second and final album, Una Noche Más, before breaking up.
 Pérez joined his brother-in-law A.B.'s band, the Kumbia All Starz, in 2006 and left it in 2010 to form his own band.
 On April 7, 2005, Los Dinos reunited at the Selena ¡VIVE! tribute concert.